- Why are graduate employees unionized?

-- GEU’s relationship with faculty advisors, supervisors and PIs
+- What is GEU’s relationship with faculty advisors, supervisors and researchers?

-GEU’s relationship with faculty advisors, supervisors and PIs
+What is GEU’s relationship with faculty advisors, supervisors and researchers?

 Unionized grads report that clear standards for wages and workload expectations lessen the anxiety and tension between themselves and their departments.
 GEU is affiliated with two strong national education unions, the American Association of University Professors and the American Federation of Teachers, which have a long-standing presence on our campus.
 Full-time (AAUP) and adjunct (AFT) faculty at PSU are unionized and have been very supportive of GEU; thus, most of them understand that higher wages, better benefits, and clearer expectations provided by a contract encourages student recruitment and retention — and that’s good for the whole university!